Leave this site

 4.3.1.
 This policy has been assessed with regard to its relevance to race and diversity equality.
 As a result of this assessment the policy has been graded as having a medium potential impact.

 6.1.
-The Child Centred Policing Manager for the Force will maintain contact with Local Authority ISS Management leads and the Kent Police Youth Justice Team will coordinate ISS requests.
+The Child Centred Policing Manager for the force will maintain contact with Local Authority ISS Management leads and will coordinate ISS requests.
 Reviews will be undertaken as per the review schedule.
-Additional reviews will be undertaken if and when there are changes to; the funding of this service, the service provider, internal changes to those deemed to be responsible for providing the Police aspect of ISS and changes within legislation.
+Additional reviews will be undertaken if and when there are changes to; the funding of this service, the service provider, internal changes to those deemed to be responsible for providing the police aspect of ISS and changes within legislation.

 8.1 Kent Police has measures in place to protect the security of your data in accordance with our Information Management Policy (Policy W1000 – Information Management).